hyprwm/hyprland-wiki/content/Configuring/Advanced and Cool/Permissions.md

  - Access to your cursor position and cursor image via Wayland protocols directly.
  - Why deny?
 Prevents apps from silently tracking where your cursor is without going through xdg-desktop-portal.

+`input-capture`:
+ - Default: **ASK**
+ - Access to capture all input events from the compositor (keyboard, pointer, touch).
+ - Why deny?
+Prevents apps from maliciously capturing all user input without your consent.

 ## Notes

 **xdg-desktop-portal** implementations (including xdph) are just regular applications.
 They will go through permissions too.
 You might want to consider